Ulf Kirsten

-Ulf Kirsten (born 4 December 1965) is a German former professional footballer who played as a striker.
+Ulf Kirsten (/de/; born 4 December 1965) is a German former professional footballer who played as a striker.
 Nicknamed Der Schwatte (dialect for Der Schwarze, 'The Black One'), he is the first player in history to reach a total 100 caps playing with two different national teams (first for East Germany, then Reunified Germany).
 Kirsten's biggest success was the victory of the 1992–93 DFB-Pokal.